eudaq/eudaq/README.md

 ROOT 6 is required for the Online Monitor GUI.

 ### User projects and modules
+- Dummy: Skeletons to add user modules - not to be changed.
+Required by [addModule.sh](etc/addModule.sh), that creates your module for you
 - [example](user/example/README.md): run the example without hardware, see below Execution
 - [eudet](user/eudet/README.md): EUDET-type beam telescopes and EUDET and AIDA TLU, required: Cactus/Ipbus Software for AIDA TLU and ZestSC1+Tlufirmware+Libusb for EUDET TLU
 - [aidastrip](user/aidastrip/): SiStrip telescope for DESY TB24 (AIDA2020 WP15 development)